Samoreilly/java-damero/README.md

 1. The library checks if the exception is in nonRetryableExceptions
 2. If non retryable, the message goes directly to DLQ with attempts = 1
 3. If retryable, the library checks if maximum attempts have been reached
-4. If max attempts reached, the message is sent to DLQ with full metadata
+4. If max attempts reached, the message is sent to DLQ wrapped in EventWrapper with full metadata
 5. If max attempts not reached, the message is scheduled for retry with configured delay
-6. After the delay, the message is resent to the original topic wrapped in EventWrapper
+6. After the delay, the message is resent to the original topic with retry metadata stored in Kafka headers
 7. The retry cycle continues until max attempts are reached or processing succeeds

 ### Important Points